 Clearly much of the week will be spent in the kitchen.
 But, as any cook trying to entertain group of friends knows, putting together a whole meal involves a lot more than just the act of cooking or baking.
 In addition to the actual food preparation, you will be involved in making decisions about the source of the food you want to cook, the nutritional value of the meal you want to prepare and the cost of the meal.
 We will also discuss sustainability, how to minimize food waste, and participate in Operation Sack Lunch.
 Beyond the work we will be doing on campus you will may find yourselves in a one-day cooking class at a local venue, navigating through Seattle’s varied markets to find the perfect ingredient, or working with other students in the project to put together the perfect feast.
 So grab your recipe books, Ginsu knives and prepare for a flavorful week.

 Participants must be willing to follow COVID guidelines.
-If a participant, experiences any overlapping CDC symptoms of COVID during the project, the student will be isolated, and the student’s family will be required to pick up at their current location.
-The family will bear all the costs associated with student pick-up.
-CDC's possible symptoms of COVID can be found here.
+Participants should only attend illness free.
+If a participant should test positive for COVID during the project, the student will be isolated, and the student’s family will be required to pick them up at their current location.
+The family will bear all the costs associated with the student pick up.

 Project Week (2022-23)